ni/nimble/specs/templates/table-column-hld.md

 ### Interactions

-*Will the cell render any interactive elements?
-You must override `tabbableChildren` on the cell view to return any focusable children.
-These elements must be initially configured with `tabindex=-1`, and the table will programmatically update `tabIndex` as needed.
-Make sure that any such elements properly forward the `tabIndex` value to shadow DOM elements.*
+*If the cell will render any interactive elements, indicate which ones will be marked focusable via the cell view's `tabbableChildren`.
+Confirm that those elements properly forward the `tabIndex` value to shadow DOM elements, or indicate that you will have to update them to do so.*

 ### Test Cases